RealToughCandy/real-world-javascript-interview-questions/README.md

 At a developer interview lately?
 What JS questions were you asked?

 - ### Complete the [Insubuy Code Challenge](https://github.com/IB-IT/Insubuy-Code-Challenge)
+  * 48-hour time limit
+  * Applicant asked for additional day to complete challenge and was granted extension

 _Submitted 8 November 2019 via RTC email by Edward W._